Banner Banner

 Approximately 150 million Americans experience occasional or frequent dry eye symptoms, including an increasing number of younger people.2

-Despite the growing prevalence of dry eye, the majority of Americans may not know that their eye symptoms may be associated with eye dryness, which can cause a delay in care.
+Despite the growing prevalence of dry eye, the majority of Americans may NOT KNOW their eye symptoms MAY BE associated with eye dryness, which can cause a delay in care.

 experience them.